 Amazon Kindle devices are more popular than ever.
 They provide access to a vast number of books which are available for a fraction of the cost of a physical copy.
-And they result in far fewer dead trees, and that’s a good thing.
+And ebooks result in far fewer dead trees, and that’s a good thing.

 Entertainment subscription services are also becoming more popular.
 People are less concerned with owning their media outright and are increasingly numb to the issues surrounding DRM.

 Therefore, you’d expect a service like Kindle Unlimited to be awesome.
 It’s the best of both worlds, right?
-But Amazon’s promise of over a million ebooks for just $9.99/mo is too good to be true.
+But Amazon’s promise of over a million ebooks for just $9.99/month is too good to be true.
 Here are some reasons why.

 1. Kindle Unlimited Has a Poor Selection of Books

 Amazon likes to trumpet that Kindle Unlimited has more than one million books available for subscribers to read.
 And while that figure is accurate, you won’t find many best sellers or popular books on the list.

 None of the major publishing houses have made their books available on Kindle Unlimited.
 That means no Penguin Random House, Hachette, Macmillan, HarperCollins, or Simon & Schuster.
 If you have a favorite author, there’s a good chance their work is published by one of these “Big Five”.